Send transfers

 Step 2: Add funds to Fintoc

-The examples below show successful Transfer responses.
-You can test out unsuccessful results with the predefined inputs in the Test your integration section.
+The examples below show successful transfer responses.
+To test unsuccessful results, use the terminal-status table in the Test the integration section below.

-Fintoc supports idempotency to safely retry Transfers without accidentally performing the same operation twice.
-When creating a Transfer, use an idempotency key.
-Then, if a connection error occurs, you can safely repeat the Transfers request without risk of creating a second Transfer.
+Fintoc supports idempotency to safely retry transfers without creating a duplicate transfer.
+When creating a transfer, use an idempotency key.
+If a connection error occurs, repeat the request safely.

 curl --request POST \